 What does the ProGen Study Program cost?

 The ProGen study program is a cooperative learning program run entirely by volunteers.
 Both the mentors and the group coordinators volunteer their time to help others learn professional genealogy skills.
-There is a fee for the study program that is announced with registration and it covers the expenses of managing the program, including the Basecamp project management website, the ProGen Study Groups website(s) and GoToMeeting seats for live video discussions.
+There is a fee for the study program that is announced with registration and it covers the expenses of managing the program, including the Basecamp project management website, the ProGen Study Groups website, and the Zoom meeting seats for live video conferencing.

-Groups are formed two to three times a year.
+Groups are formed two times a year.
 More than one group can launch at a time.
 Each of the ProGen study groups has about twenty to thirty people.
 After you apply to the program you will either be approved to enroll or asked to obtain more education and experience.
 If you are approved, you then will be given a code or special URL to enroll during open private registration.
 That open registration will be on a first come, first served basis.

 What kind of feedback am I expected to give to my group members on their assignments?